apache/parquet-format/PageIndex.md

 # ColumnIndex Layout to Support Page Skipping

-In Parquet, a "Page Index" is optional metadata for a Column Chunk, containing statistics for DataPages that can be used to skip pages when scanning in ordered and unordered columns.
+In Parquet, a *page index* is optional metadata for a Column Chunk, containing statistics for DataPages that can be used to skip those pages when scanning in ordered and unordered columns.
-The page index is stored in one or more ColumnIndex structures, defined in [`parquet.thrift`](src/main/thrift/parquet.thrift)
+The page index is stored using the OffsetIndex and ColumnIndex structures, defined in [`parquet.thrift`](src/main/thrift/parquet.thrift)

 ## Problem Statement